isomerpages/nhg-jsmc/_programs/Track Speakers/Track 1.md

 <summary>Senior Consultant and Head of Service, Supportive and Palliative Care,
 Department of Geriatric Medicine, Khoo Teck Puat Hospital&nbsp;</summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<h2>Dr Tan is a Senior Consultant and Head of Service for Supportive and Palliative Medicine at Khoo Tech Puat Hospital, Singapore.
+<p>Dr Tan is a Senior Consultant and Head of Service for Supportive and Palliative
+Medicine at Khoo Tech Puat Hospital, Singapore.
 His work focuses on innovative healthcare delivery methods, including telemedicine for nursing home residents and homebound patients.
 He has developed animation-based educational tools to teach palliative care concepts to healthcare workers, making complex topics more accessible and engaging.
 Dr Tan is also exploring the potential of artificial intelligence in palliative care to enhance patient support and clinical decision-making.
 As a Clinical Assistant Professor at the Yong Loo Lin School of Medicine and Adjunct Senior Lecturer at Lee Kong Chian School of Medicine, he combines clinical work with teaching and research, focusing on practical solutions that improve care delivery.
-His clinical interests include palliative rehabilitation, especially in the area of swallowing and food for palliative patients.&nbsp;</h2>
+His clinical interests include palliative rehabilitation, especially in the area of sawllowing and food for palliative patients.</p>
 </div>
 </details>
 <details class="isomer-details">